Slaves (American band): Routine Breathing and line-up instability (2015–2016)

 On February 9, guitarist Christopher Kim announced his departure via Twitter.
 He was replaced with Jonathan Wolfe to fill-in temporarily on tour, though was allegedly "ditched in Texas" by the band just a few days later.
 The band replaced Wolfe on the road with Weston Richmond.

 On June 21, Alex Lyman and Weston Richmond were injured in a knife attack in Sacramento.
 Also injured was Blake Abbey, lead singer of Musical Charis.
 Charis stated that the attack was invoked by the three of them wearing skinny jeans.

 On July 5, the band tweeted a picture of the track list for Routine Breathing.
 The track list features 15 songs, with guest vocals from Garret Rapp (The Color Morale), Spencer Chamberlain (Sleepwave and Underoath), Tilian Pearson (Dance Gavin Dance), and Kyle Lucas.

 Also, a 15-second teaser of the song "Burning Our Morals Away" was posted, along with album artwork for Routine Breathing.

-On July 9, the debut single from their second album leaked via leak websites across the web.
+On July 9, the debut single from their second album leaked online.
 The band then released the single, "Burning Our Morals Away", on July 10.
 The album was scheduled for an October release date, but was pushed to August 21, 2015.
 The band was voted off of Vans Warped tour on July 18 after only playing two dates on the tour.
 The band cited that they were voted off the tour by the other bands on Warped, fearing that Jonny would begin his drug use again.

-On July 23, the band released the second single from Routine Breathing, "Death Never Let Us Say Goodbye", after the song had leaked.
-They released the official video for "Burning Our Morals Away" later that week, on July 28.
+On July 23, the band released the second single from Routine Breathing, "Death Never Let Us Say Goodbye".
+They released the official video for "Burning Our Morals Away" later that week.
 On August 16, the band released the third single from Routine Breathing, "Drowning In My Addiction" with a lyric video.

-From March until April 2016, the group is scheduled to tour the United States with Myka Relocate, Capture the Crown, Outline in Color and Conquer Divide.
+From March until April 2016, the group was scheduled to tour the United States with Myka Relocate, Capture the Crown, Outline in Color and Conquer Divide.

 On March 30, Alex Lyman announced he would be leaving the band after their current tour with Capture The Crown.
 On April 9, Tai Wright announced his formal departure from the Slaves, citing issues within the band as his reason.
 On April 10, the band announced their breakup after their last show in Santa Cruz, California.

-On May 20, Jonny announced on his Facebook that Slaves did not break up but are going through some difficult times, Jonny and Colin are the only members remaining.
+On May 20, Jonny announced on his Facebook that Slaves did not break up but were going through some difficult times, with Jonny and Colin being the only members remaining.